Massachusetts lawyer MA

 But if videotape of your arrest exists, we absolutely want to get a copy of it, and hopefully, use it to your advantage in your case.

-Call me now for a free consultation on your Massachusetts OUI charge.
+Call me now for a free consultation on your OUI charge.

 Attorney Russell Matson